Esri/developer-support/soap-api/feature-service-query-xml/README.md

 # How to send feature service SOAP query request
-This xml sample shows how to send a proper feature service SOAP query request You may import this xml and execute it in SOAP UI
+This xml sample shows how to send a proper feature service SOAP query request You may import this xml and execute it in SoapUI (view free download here http://www.soapui.org/downloads/soapui.html) or other third party software like Microsoft BizTalk that uses xml to send SOAP request

 [Documentation on Feature service Query method]